 Flabellinidae Family of Nudibranchs

-Ecosystem Roles: The Flabellinidae Nudibranchs feed exclusively on hyroids.
+Ecosystem Roles: The Flabellinidae Nudibranchs feed exclusively on hydroids.
 In turn they are preyed upon by other nudibranchs.
 They can store stinging cells (nematocysts) that they obtain from the food they eat in cnido-sacks that are located at the end of their cerata as a defense mechanism.